soniaette/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 5 - A program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 Task 6 - A program that prints all single digit numbers of base 10 starting from 0, followed by a new line, using putchar without char variables.
 Task 7 - Printing lowercase alphabet in reverse
+Task 8 - This code prints all the numbers of base 16 in lowercase, followed by a new line.